atbcb/usab-uswds/_ada-guides/chapter-6-toilet-rooms.md

 ##### How is the distance from the water closet measured for toilet paper dispensers with large or multiple rolls?

-The required distance of toilet paper dispensers from the front of the water closet (7" - 9") is measured to the centerline of the dispenser, including large-roll and multiple-roll dispensers.
+The required distance of toilet paper dispensers from the front of the water closet (7&Prime; to 9&Prime;) is measured to the centerline of the dispenser, including large-roll and multiple-roll dispensers.

 ##### How can conflicts between the rear grab bar and the required location of flush controls be resolved?